-Action 10 includes alternatives to require reporting in private recreational snapper grouper fishery and reporting frequency.
 Alternative 2 specifies a percentage of the fishery to participate in the reporting.
 It is estimated that less than 1% of the trips are intercepted through MRIP.
-Therefore an intercept of a single fish through MRIP will be expanded by a significant amount to account for the trips that are not intercepted.
+Therefore the intercept of a single fish through MRIP will be expanded by a significant amount to account for the trips that are not intercepted.
 Self-reported logbooks could be used to increase the sample size of numbers of trips reporting.
-The Mid-Atlantic Council is proposing to require 100% reporting for blueline and golden tilefish since they are rare event species like many snapper grouper species (Table 5).
+The Mid-Atlantic Council is proposing to require 100% reporting for blueline and golden tilefish since they are rare event species.
+Many species in the snapper grouper fishery management complex could be considered rare event species including red snapper (Table 2).
 Requiring reporting of landings could help to improve the accuracy and precision of the private recreational landings.